LeVraiArdox/DinoRun/README.md

-## Tower Run
+## Cactus Run

-This is the dino game but with towers and planes
+This is a rtx chrome dino game.